Our Science – Pastan Website

 Several different recombinant immunotoxins have been developed in our laboratory and we are conducting clinical trials with 3 of them.
 Moxetumomab pasudotox (HA22) targets CD22 on B cell malignancies, LMB2 targets CD25 on T cell malignancies, and SS1P targets mesothelin present on mesothelioma and many other epithelial cancers (pancreas, ovary, lung, bile duct and triple negative breast cancer).

 SS1P is being evaluated in clinical trials in mesothelioma, where it is combined with chemotherapy.
-Laboratory studies have shown striking synergy when SS1P is combined with several different chemotherapeutic agents.
+Recently we found that some patients with advanced drug resistant mesothelioma had profound and prolonged remissions when SS1P was combined with cytoxan and pentostatin.

 Because the toxin portion of RITs is a foreign protein, patients with solid tumors who have normal immune function usually make antibodies to the RITs and inactivate them, limiting their efficacy.
-Antibody formation is much less frequent and much less of an issue in patients with hematological malignancies.
 To allow us to give more treatment cycles and achieve better anti-tumor activity, we have designed and produced new RITs in which the major B cell epitopes and T cell epitopes in the toxin have been identified and silenced.
 These new agents are being developed for clinical trials.